jinahya/bit-io/README.md

 |`double`|(64)     |(64)     |`readDouble()`, `writeDouble(double)`|
 ### References
 #### Implementing `BitReadable`/`BitWritable`
-You can directly read/write values from/to `BitInput`/`BitOutput` by making your class implementing those interfaces.
+You can directly read/write values from/to `BitInput`/`BitOutput` by making your class implementing these interfaces.
 ```java
 public class Person implements BitReadable, BitWritable {